Sahil9214/SimpleTodo/README.md

 - **Update Todo**: Users can update the status of their tasks, marking them as completed or uncompleted.
 - **Delete Todo**: Provides the option to delete tasks from the list.
 - **Filter Todo**: Users can filter their tasks based on their completion status - view all tasks, only completed tasks, or only uncompleted  tasks.
-- **Search Todo**: Users can Search their tasks based on their completion status
+- **Search Todo**: Users can Search their tasks based on their todos

 ## Getting Started